Hurricane Ian expected to intensify rapidly and hit Florida as major storm this week

 President Biden also declared an emergency, authorizing the Department of Homeland Security and the Federal Emergency Management Agency, or FEMA, to coordinate disaster relief and provide assistance to protect lives and property.
 The president postponed a scheduled Tuesday trip to Florida because of the storm.

-In Cuba, authorities suspended classes in Pinar del Rio province and planned evacuations Monday as Ian gained strength on approach to Grand Cayman and the Cuban provinces of Isla de Juventud, Pinar del Rio and Artemisa.
+In Cuba, authorities suspended classes in Pinar del Rio province and planned evacuations Monday as Ian approached the island's westernmost provinces.
+Cuba also was shutting down its train system ahead of the worst weather.

-"Cuba is expecting extreme hurricane force winds, also life-threatening storm surge and heavy rainfall," Brown told the AP.
+"Cuba is expecting extreme hurricane force winds, also life-threatening storm surge and heavy rainfall," National Hurricane Center senior specialist Daniel Brown told The Associated Press.

-The hurricane center said Ian should reach far-western Cuba late Monday or early Tuesday, hitting near the country's most famed tobacco fields.
-Cuba state media outlet Granma said authorities would begin evacuating people from vulnerable areas early Monday in Pinar del Rio.
-Classes there have been suspended.
+The hurricane center said Ian was expected to pass near or west of the Cayman Islands on Monday and the storm should reach far-western Cuba late Monday or early Tuesday, hitting near the country's most famed tobacco fields.

 Cayman Islands Premier Wayne Panton said in a video posted Sunday that members of the government and opposition were working together "to ensure that our people are made as safe as possible -- the supplies, plywood, in some cases sandbags, are distributed so that they can safely weather this storm ...
 We must prepare for the worst and absolutely pray and hope for the best."